magheata/qubart/README.md

-# Qubart: Automatic Text Summarization with Topic Selection
+# QuBART: Automatic Text Summarization with Topic Selection
 ***

 Source project for the MS thesis ["Automatic text summarization using a filter-based approach"](https://www.researchgate.net/publication/355339249_Automatic_text_summarization_using_a_filter-based_approach).